freedenS/enhanced_detectron2/detectron2/modeling/backbone/README.md

 fpn.py add some feature extractors. such as panet.

-Usage: set which extractors you want to use. like cfg.MODEL.BACKBONE.NAME='build_retinanet_resnet_panet_backbone'
+Usage: add path from bottom to top. set cfg.MODEL.FPN.BOTTOM_TO_TOP = True